arjunsunku27-dot/Arjun_RobotArm_Portfolio/index.md

 For my starter project at BlueStamp Engineering, I built a handheld retro arcade game console to learn the fundamentals of electronics, embedded systems, soldering, and hardware-software integration before beginning my main robotics project.

 The console is powered by a central microcontroller that controls all inputs and outputs across the system.
-It includes a 16×8 LED dot matrix display for rendering retro pixel graphics, a 3-digit 7-segment display for displaying game scores, a 5V buzzer for generating arcade-style sound effects, and a custom soldered keypad that allows users to interact with multiple pre-programmed games.
+It includes a 16x8 LED dot matrix display for rendering retro pixel graphics, a 3-digit 7-segment display for displaying game scores, a 5V buzzer for generating arcade-style sound effects, and a custom soldered keypad that allows users to interact with multiple pre-programmed games.

 **Components and Integration**

-Each hardware component performs a specific role and communicates through the microcontroller:

 - **LED Matrix Display:** Draws game graphics and updates frames in real time
 - **7-Segment Display:** Tracks and displays score values